petecarapetyan/jukeloxNotIbm/site/do-cupidatat/aliquip/index.md

 ---
 layout: layout-sidebar
-title: index
+title: Aliquip
 eleventyNavigation:
-  key: index
+  key: aliquip
-  title: index
+  title: Aliquip
-  parent: aliquip
+  parent: do-cupidatat
   # order: 42
 # FIXME - Values shown above are currently derived from the file path only, except order which is also commented out because it is optional.
 Correct as desired and delete comment(s).
 ---